jerry1970/windows-eu-keyboard/README.md

 Having only used the US Intl keyboard layout and trying to keep a database of my music collection which included many East-European album and song titles, I needed an easier way to type in all those characters so I set out to make a keyboard definition for that.

 After I switched to Linux, where this was so much easier to do, I forgot about it.
-But now I am working with Windows again and living in Sweden, using a language that has a lot of `ä`-s, `ö`-s, and `å`-s, I had to dig up these definitions again.
+But now I am working with Windows again and also living in Sweden, using a language that has a lot of `ä`-s, `ö`-s, and `å`-s, I had to dig up these definitions again.

 Besides some accented letters I added some other UTF8 characters I sometimes need, like n-dash and m-dash, degrees sign, bullet, some mathematical signs.